makemytrip/dataShark/README.md

 The heart of dataShark, this is where the magic happens.
 When using dataShark, you will *never* have to change the contents of this file.

 ### datashark.conf
-The main configuration file which specifies the Kafka Queue to be consumed for Streaming Use Cases.
+The main configuration file which specifies the Kafka Queue to be consumed for Streaming Use Cases and Spark specific configuration.

 ### start.sh
 The shell file that is used to start up spark with all its dependencies and use cases.